Fixed Annuities for Simple, Fixed Rate Growth and Protection

 A fixed annuity is a tax-deferred contract issued by an insurance company.
 It is designed for the long term and may offer the contract owner:

-In their simplest form, fixed annuities can be described as the insurance industry’s version of a Certificate of Deposit (CD).
-When you buy a CD from a bank, you give them money for a specific period of time and the bank pays you interest on that money each year.
-The bank guarantees all of your money back at maturity.
-However, there is typically a penalty if you redeem the CD prior to maturity.
+Fixed annuities can be described as the insurance industry’s version of a Certificate of Deposit (CD).
+When investors buy CDs, they give the bank money for a specific period and the bank pays them interest on that money each year.
+The bank guarantees all the money back at maturity, but there is typically a penalty if the CD is redeemed prior to that.

-Fixed annuities work similarly.
-You give your money to an insurance company and in return, the insurance company pays you interest at a guaranteed rate for 1–7 years.
-You can withdraw a “free annual withdrawal amount,” typically up to 10% of your fixed annuity account value, each year without incurring any penalties should you need to access some of the funds.
-However, withdrawals exceeding the free annual withdrawal amount during the surrender charge period (which typically ranges from 3–10 years), will generally carry an early withdrawal charge called a “surrender charge.”
+With fixed annuities, investors give their money to an insurance company and in return, the insurance company pays them interest annually at a guaranteed rate for 1 – 7 years.
+They can withdraw a “free annual withdrawal amount,” typically up to 10% of their fixed annuity account value, each year without incurring any withdrawal penalties should they need to access some of the funds.
+However, withdrawals exceeding the free annual withdrawal amount during the surrender charge period (which typically ranges from 3 – 10 years), will generally carry an early withdrawal charge called a “surrender charge.”

 There are a few key differences between fixed annuities and CDs: